 Conclusion

 The Christian tradition has the resources to respond to these questions with both intellectual rigor and pastoral clarity.
-What it requires is the willingness to say, with charity but without ambiguity: a language model is a tool.
+What it requires is the willingness to say, with charity but without ambiguity: a language model is not a child of God.
+It is a tool.
+A remarkable one.
+But a tool.

 And the God who breathed life into Adam is not impressed by machines that approximate it.